SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

    -> let constantString = "Highlander"
    << // constantString : String = "Highlander"
    -> constantString += " and another Highlander"
-   !! <REPL Input>:1:16: error: binary operator '+=' cannot be applied to two String operands !! constantString += " and another Highlander"
+   !! <REPL Input>:1:1: error: binary operator '+=' cannot be applied to two String operands !! constantString += " and another Highlander"
+   !!                ^
+   !! <REPL Input>:1:1: note: overloads for '+=' exist with these partially matching parameter lists: (inout String, String) !! constantString += " and another Highlander"
    !! ^
    // this reports a compile-time error - a constant string cannot be modified

 .. note::